-Strategically placed padding creates a surprisingly comfortable helmet in the absence of large, plush pads.
+Strategically placed padding creates a surprisingly comfortable helmet without resorting to the us of large, plush pads.

-The ventilation appears to be the downfall of this otherwise highly regarded helmet.
-Despite the open design of this helmet, the Aerocore lining does not breathe very well and the vents do not provide adequate air flow when in motion.
+Ventilation appears to be the downfall of this otherwise highly regarded helmet.
+Despite the open design of this helmet, the Aerocore lining does not breathe very well and the vents do not provide adequate airflow when the user is in motion.

 The open design of the Koroyd frame makes this helmet very lightweight and easy to wear on long rides.

 The Smith Optics Forefront looks nothing like other helmets on the market.
-The unique Koroyd frame is accentuated by contrasting color in the aerocore lining for a bold style.
+The unique Koroyd frame is accentuated by contrasting colors in the aerocore lining for a bold style.

 At full price, this helmet is on the expensive end of the spectrum.
 The quality build, MIPS technology and innovative Koroyd construction help to justify the expense.
 However, if you do a lot of riding in the heat, the inferior ventilation system will detract from your investment.